Forecast-it/handbook/how-we-work.md

 Whether you work on the product development or not, your voice and observations can help determine what we should be working on.
 The way to exert this influence is to pitch your idea to a few of your fellow Forecasters.
 If they like it and it doesn't have an impact on the product or commercial roadmap, then go, go, go for it!

-If it has an impact because it requires design, development or other Forecasters involvement you just write down the idea in a card and put it in for analysis.
+If it has an impact because it requires design, development or other Forecasters involvement you just write down the idea in a task and put it in for analysis.
 The product team will then pick it up and decide if it's something we should build and when we can fit it into our roadmap.

 ### Prioritizing new ideas